roman-milk/roman-milk.github.io/chucks-fantasy.md

+===

- ****** Chuck's Fantasy Ch.
-05 ****** byJust_Plain_Bob© That week I limited myself to Chuck.
+That week I limited myself to Chuck.
 I wanted to go into that Friday with a sexual hunger that would amaze Chuck's buddies.
 There was an ego thing going on there also.
 When I finished with them (or they finished with me) I wanted them all to say, "Alice who?"
 Chuck wasn't aware of it yet, but if things went well on Friday I planned on pushing him into having poker games every Friday at our house.

  As the Friday of the game approached I spent some time thinking on what had happened between Chuck and I since he had sampled Alice at Randy's poker game.
 I had become a flaming slut while holding Chuck on a pretty tight rein.
 I was fucking a new man every week while telling Chuck he had better keep his cock in his pants.
 I had no idea why I was being that way although I suspected that it had something to do with some sort of insecurity on my part.
 I think that I felt the real reason that Chuck had for getting me together with other men was so that he could go after other women with out fear of reprisal.
 In the back of my mind was the thought that he wanted to have more fun with Alice.